How to Make a Rough Cut of Your Photo Portfolio

 Review the Selected Photos

 Finally, take another pass through the photos that made the cut.
-Are you with your selection?
+Are you happy with your selection?
 In the next lesson, we’ll show you how to make your final edit and isolate the best photos for your portfolio.

 Keep Following This Course